Schaub Team Blog

 Following are 10 items to help you stay on track:

 - Change furnace filters: No surprise, clogged filters will make your furnace work harder to keep your desired temp which equates to higher heating bills.
 But admittedly, an easy task to forget – out of sight, out of mind.
 Monthly care for the filters is preferred over bi-annually.
 Tip: Foam filters can be vacuumed, and disposable filters can be vacuumed one time before you replace it.

 - Check batteries and other winter equipment: Spring Ahead / Fall Back = replace smoke and carbon monoxide detectors.
 While you’re at it, check to be sure your snowblower is working properly and have it serviced BEFORE an early season storm sneaks up on you.

 - Check for drafts: check doors and windows for drafts and replace weather stripping where needed.
 Small drafts = big $.
-The US Department of Energy reports an average 25-30% of energy is attributed to heat loss (and gain in summer) through windows!
+The US Department of Energy reports an average of 25-30% of energy is attributed to heat loss (and gain in summer) through windows!

 - Secure all gaps to prevent unwanted house guests: A mouse can fit through space the size of a dime.
 So, take the time to look for any small gaps that could allow unwanted critters into your home.

 - Fertilize your lawn: Your lawn will reap the benefits of fall care.
 In fact, some say fall is the “most important application of fertilizer for the whole year”.
 Even when the roots are not active, the fertilizer will prevent damage from harsh Northern Michigan winters.
 In the spring, your lawn will turn green faster and you’ll be thanking yourself.
 Tip: use a fall fertilizer that is slightly higher in phosphorous and potassium to promote root growth.